 From: September 2010 to August 2014

-My primary research interests are in cyber-security and computer hardware design, with a specific focus on hardware security, low power design, and computing architectures for machine learning.
+Cyber-security and computer hardware design, with a specific focus on hardware security, low power design, and computing architectures for machine learning.